lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 ### The evaluations

-This is the quality spectrum: evaluations are set to monitor the agent responses using a tailored dataset (see it as a business script), and assess its responses against some built-in, or tailored evaluation metrics.
+This is the quality spectrum: evaluations are set to monitor the agent responses using a tailored dataset (see it as a business script), and assess its responses against some built-in or tailored evaluation metrics.
 A dataset is a set of conversations (test cases) paired with those metrics.

 The user can build a dataset from multiple way:

-- by feeding it directly with a list of problematic conversations and checks (being from the playground of through a file import)
+- by importing it directly with a list of problematic conversations and checks (whether from the playground of through a file import)
 - by providing an internal knowledge base that will go under a synthetic generation of tailored conversations
 - by defining a scenario with a personna (user), topics and expected tone

-Each generated test case should be configured with their proper evaluations metrics, that will target the response quality.
+Each generated test case should be configured with their own evaluations metrics, that will target the response quality.

 Once this piece is set, the user run an "evaluation" by picking its dataset and its agent, and get each test cases evaluated against their own checks, giving a global and a per-test case score.

-If this is a failure, a quick analysis is provided by metrics and also classify the it into a category.
+If this is a failure, a quick analysis is provided by metrics and also classify it into a category.
 This part is mostly driven by what we call a "LLM-as-a-judge": an internal "Giskard" agent evaluating the quality of outputs from the agent.

 <!--illustration/schema for custom checks (list & example)-->

 An evaluation config can also be scheduled, this is the catch regression layer.
-The tool provide trend and comparison metric to monitor how the agent score over time.
+The tool provide trend and comparison metric to monitor how the agent scores over time.

 ### The scan

 This is the security spectrum: the scan is meant to identify weaknesses in the agent using common attack patterns.

-The user can scan its agent by picking among a set of probes categories, that will be used to target the agent.
+The user can scan its agent by picking from a set of probes categories, that will be used to target the agent.
 Those categories are mapped to the official OWASP standardized critical risks.

-A significant amount of probes are then sent to attack the agent using a multi turn approach.
-Each responses is evaluated before the probe adapts its strategy for the next turn until a failure is found or max turn amount is reach.
+A large amount of probes are then sent to attack the agent using a multi turn approach.
+Each responses is evaluated before the probe adapts its strategy for the next turn until a failure is found or the max turn count is reached.

 As for evaluations, a global score is set, with a breakdown by categories.
-The user can investigate every attacks set in details to take measure, and eventually send some relevant conversations to feed a dataset.
+The user can investigate every attacks set in details to take action, and eventually send some relevant conversations to feed a dataset.

-It gives an immediate feedback to user of the security level of its core logic.
+It gives an immediate feedback to user of the agent's security posture of its core logic.

 ## The hub stack